katydid/parser/decisions/tree.md

 ]
 ```

-Notice that if we didn't add `Node Null` then we wouldn't be able to tell that `2` and `"c"` are not elements of the same list.
+Notice that if we didn't add `Node Elem` then we wouldn't be able to tell that `2` and `"c"` are not elements of the same list.

 ## Example: Parsing XML